 - Oʻahu.
 Ilima (indigenous Sida fallax) and yellow

-Community-sponsored events across the Hawiian Islands celebrate the spirit of Aloha, including live music performances, ho‘olaule‘a, and cultural activities.
+Listed below are community-sponsored events across the Hawaiian Islands to celebrate the spirit of Aloha, including live music performances, ho‘olaule‘a, and cultural activities.

-- September 3, 2022.
-Festivals of Aloha Banyan Tree Ho‘olaule‘a on Maui.
+September 3, 2022.
+Maui/Lahaina.
+Festivals of Aloha Banyan Tree Ho‘olaule‘a.
 Kick off the celebration of aloha at Keawaiki, under the Lahaina Banyan Tree with Exhibits, Free Keiki Activities, Local Eats, Maui Made Artists, Hawaiian Music and Hula.

-- September 16, 2022.
+September 16, 2022.
+Maui/Kahului.
 Kamaʻāina Nights at Queen Ka’ahumanu Center.
 Enjoy Hawaiian cultural exhibits, free keiki activities, Hawaiian music and hula.

 Expeditions Maui – Lānaʻi Passenger Ferry (go-lanai.com)